By Erik Marcus

 Dal is by far India’s most popular soup.
 Many Indians eat it daily.
 Dal’s main ingredient is either cooked lentil beans or yellow split peas.
 These pulses are pureed into a thick and satisfying soup.
 Dal has loads of flavor since it contains curry spices, fresh ginger, onions, or slivered garlic.

 Dal accompanies many Indian meals.
 It’s either served in a bowl and eaten as a soup, or it’s poured over rice.
-The lentils or split peas make dal among the most protein-rich dishes in Indian cooking.
+Its lentils or split peas put dal among India’s most protein-rich dishes.

-Dosas are crepes, often larger in diameter than a dinner plate.
+Dosas are crepes, often larger in diameter than a dinner plate, that are a mainstay of South Indian cooking.
 The primary ingredient is a lentil batter that’s fermented for a couple days at room temperature.
-The fermentation gives the dosas a tangy flavor.
-Regular dosas are made from rice and lentils, whereas the also-popular rava dosas are made from wheat and lentils.
+This fermentation gives the dosas a tangy flavor.
+Regular dosas are made from rice and lentils, whereas rava dosas are made from wheat and lentils.

 Dosas are folded around a savory filling, most often spiced potatoes and onions.
 Many South Indian restaurants offer at least ten varieties of dosa, each with different fillings and spices.
-If you like heavily seasoned food, order a masala dosa.
+If you like strong seasonings, order a masala dosa.

 Biryani

 This dish arrived in India via Muslims from the Middle East and elsewhere.
 Biryani is a bright yellow rice dish similar to Asian fried rice and Spanish paella, but with different seasonings.
 The Hindu populations emphasized the addition of vegetables, whereas other parts of India added fish and meat.
-The dominant spices of biryani are cinnamon, star anise, and mace—which together impart a very different flavor than what you’ll get from any other Indian-style dish.
+The dominant spices of biryani are cinnamon, star anise, and mace—which together impart a very different flavor than that offered by any other Indian-style dish.

-Owing to the fact that its primary ingredient is expensive basmati rice, most Indians reserve it for special occasions.
-And since it’s ideally suited to preparation in large batches, biryani is one of India’s most popular wedding foods.
+Owing to the fact that its primary ingredient is expensive basmati rice, many Indians reserve biryani for special occasions.
+Since it’s ideally suited to preparation in large batches, biryani is one of India’s most popular wedding foods.
 While it may be tough to find vegan biryani when eating out, this is an easy dish to cook vegan at home, and its unique flavors make it a must-try Indian meal.

 Kitchari